johnfoster-pge-utexas/PGE383-AdvGeomechanics/course-mat/course-mat.md

 This page provides a listing, in reverse chronological order, of course materials that are associated to each scheduled lecture period.
 This may include PDFs of the final lecture notes, links to recorded lectures, and any other reference material.

+### Lecture Playlist

+All new lecutures will be added to the playlist below in order as they were given in class.

+<a href="https://www.youtube.com/playlist?list=PLCnlJOMhMC0MUOWi3-kx6STs1S-2j45qZ" target="blank_">Playlist</a>

 ### 01/14/2025

 [Lecture Notes](/notes/01-14-2025.pdf)